-Cats in the wild generally shed their coats twice a year, in the spring to lose the heavy winter undercoat and in fall in preparation for the "grow-in" of the next winters' undercoat.
-However, since we have domesticated cats and subjected them to air-conditioning in summer and artificial heat in winter, their systems have been confused enough to put them into a constant shedding state.
+Cats in the wild generally shed their coats twice a year: in the spring to shed the heavy winter undercoat and in the fall to prepare for the "grow-in" of the next winter's undercoat.
+However, since we have domesticated cats and subjected them to air conditioning in summer and artificial heat in winter, their systems have been confused enough to put them into a constant shedding state.

 Hair shedding is considered a sign of health in the cat because sick cats do not shed.
-It happens for different reasons, but basically, it depends on the time your cat spends outdoors or whether your cat is purely an indoor cat.
-The shedding is largely influenced by daylight, and this is called “photoperiod”.
+It happens for different reasons, but basically, it depends on the time your kitty spends outdoors or whether your cat is purely an indoor pet.
+The shedding is largely influenced by daylight, called “photoperiod”.
 The number of hours a cat is exposed to sunlight in a day (photoperiod) triggers the shedding process.
 Also, shedding varies considerably with the breed and husbandry practices (i.e. bathing, grooming, activities, etc.).

 Indoor cats shed at any time of the year.
-The amount of shedding hair is less than the outdoor cats due to the artificial light inside the house, but it also depends on the control of the constant temperature in your home.
+The amount of hair shed is less than that of outdoor cats due to the artificial light inside the house, but it also depends on the control of the constant temperature in your home.

-The outdoor cats shed in the spring and fall when the days start to lengthen and there is more sunlight.
+Outdoor cats shed in the spring and fall when the days lengthen and there is more sunlight.
 You will not see much, if any, shedding of your outdoor cat during the winter months because they naturally will hold on to all their fur to use as thermal protection from the cold conditions.

 Cat breeds that don't shed

-Start brushing your cat slowly, keep the sessions short and positive and always stop before your cat protests.
-Using food treats can help make the situation pleasant and help your cat learn to enjoy the situation.
+Start brushing your cat slowly, keep the sessions short and positive, and always stop before your cat protests.
+Using food treats can help make the situation pleasant and help your cat learn to enjoy it.
 As your cat learns to enjoy the sessions, you can make them longer.
 Brushing helps remove dead hair, and therefore the cat will be less likely to shed in your home.

-Cat combingWhen you comb your cat, comb her carefully in hair growth direction to smooth the coat and remove any minor knots or tangles.
+Combing help keep a cat’s skin and coat healthyWhen you comb your cat, comb her carefully in the hair growth direction to smooth the coat and remove any minor knots or tangles.
 If the coat has a particularly stubborn knot or tangle, you may have to trim it with scissors.
 For longhaired cats, begin with a wide-tooth comb and follow up with a fine-tooth comb.
 To avoid injury, consult a veterinarian if your cat's coat has severe matting.

 Keep you kitty happy and healthy with the right cat condo